Your Browser Is No Longer Supported. Please use an alternative browser to improve your experience and security.

 There is more to freshly preserving food at home than just canning and freezing.
 Dehydration is a straightforward process that produces easy to use foods.
-Unlike canning and freezing, finding the ideal dehydration technique requires some trial-and- error.
-A number of factors determine the finished product, such as drying method, quality of produce, pretreatment techniques and even climate.
-Reference the food’s recipe as a starting point and then make adjustments as you become more familiar with the process.
+Unlike the canning method and the freezing method, finding the ideal dehydrated food technique requires some trial-and- error.
+A number of factors determine the finished product, such as food drying method, quality of produce, pretreatment techniques and even climate.
+Reference the food dehydrator recipes as a starting point and then make adjustments as you become more familiar with the process.

 The success of home food dehydration depends on three basic principles:

 A useful method of preservation, dehydration removes 80-95% of moisture to deactivate spoilage processes while retaining abundant nutrients.